Kevin Hart Says Comedy's Full Of 'Flawed But Funny' People, Himself Included

 On his decision to withdraw from hosting the Oscars

 I think things caught on fire very quickly and everybody reacted instead of really assessing the situation properly.
-In return, decisions were made on my part, and it's something that I felt that I should do, and I didn't want to sway and go back-and-forth with that decision, so I decided to stick with it.
-There is no ill will, or gripe between me and the Academy.
+In return, decisions were made on my part, and it's something that I felt that I should do, and I didn't want to sway and go back and forth with that decision, so I decided to stick with it.
+There is no ill will or gripe between me and the Academy.
 We're fine.
 But it just didn't work out this year.
 It wasn't in God's plan.
 That's how I look at it. ...

 I think you have to find positives in every negative, and the positive that comes out of this is what happened, happened.
 More apologies were given after I stepped down.
 I made sure it was very clear where I stood, and that the LGBTQ community understood my position, within my apology. ...